microbiomedata/metaMS/docs/index_lipid.rst

 Version History
 ---------------

-- v1.0.0: Initial release of the lipidomics workflow #TODO KRH: update wtih releease date when available
+- v1.0.0: Initial release of the lipidomics workflow #TODO KRH: update wtih release date when available

 Point of contact
 ----------------